 Even with a healthy lifestyle, it’s possible to develop vein disease and venous ulcers.
 This is partially due to a strong genetic influence.
 Individuals who have a close relative with vein disease are more likely to develop venous issues.
 If this describes your circumstances, you may wish to be monitored closely by a vein specialist to minimize your risk of future complications.

-If you notice any of these symptoms, the best thing to do is to see a Florida vein specialist as soon as you can.
-Accurate diagnosis is the first step of good ulcer care.
+If you notice any of these symptoms, the best thing to do is to see a vein specialist to assess the situation.
+Accurate diagnosis is the first step of proper treatment.

 Can I Treat Venous Ulcers at Home?

 Venous ulcers require proper care to prevent infection and heal.
-Visit an experienced vein specialist like Dr. J who can help develop a personalized treatment plan and provide advice to advance your vein health.
-Treatment options for venous ulcers include conservative management, medications, mechanical modalities, advanced wound therapy and surgical intervention.
+Visit an experienced vein specialist like Dr. J who can help assess the situation and provide advice to advance your vein health.
+Treatment options for venous ulcers may include conservative management, medications, mechanical modalities, advanced wound therapy and surgical intervention.
 The main goal of treatment is healing the ulcer and treating its underlying cause.
 Secondary goals include the reduction of swelling and prevention of recurrence.

 Below are some steps you may be advised to take to care for your ulcer at home: